atamalu/Applied-Stats-Sims/Simple_Regression/simple_regression.md

 ## Model

 There appears to be a negative relationship between quantity sold and unit price.
-Let’s see how simple linear model would look.
+Let’s see how a simple linear model would look.
 Note how our centering changes the meaning of alterations in price, but does not affect the spread of our values.